M9 CANAL BRIDGE WORKS BETWEEN JUNCTIONS 6 AND 7

 • The fast lanes on the M9 between Junctions 6 and 7 will be closed in both directions from 19 January until 19 February.
 This is expected to result in traffic delays of over 15 minutes during peak times.

-• The northbound carriageway of the M9 will be fully closed between Junctions 5 (Cadgers Brae) and 7 (Kinnaird House) from 20:00 until 06:00 on the nights of Monday 2, Tuesday 3 and Wednesday 4 February.
+• The northbound carriageway of the M9 will then be fully closed between Junctions 5 (Cadgers Brae) and 7 (Kinnaird House) from 20:00 until 06:00 on the nights of Monday 26 and Tuesday 27 January, and Monday 2, Tuesday 3 and Wednesday 4 February.
 During these overnight closures, a signed diversion route will be in place from M9 Junction 5 via the A9, Ronades Road, B902 Carron Road, A88 Bellsdyke Road, A905 and M876.
 This diversion will add approximately 6 miles and 17 minutes to affected journeys.

 • The walkway under the bridge on the north side of the canal will also be closed from 12 to 19 February.